phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zvals/basic_structure.rst

 virtually any type of data of interest, and not only the PHP specific types we just reviewed above.

 The special ``IS_UNDEF`` type has a special meaning.
 That means "This zval contains no data of interest, do not access any data field from it".
-This is used for :doc:`zvals/memory_management` purposes.
+This is used for :doc:`memory management <memory_and_gc>` purposes.
 If you see an ``IS_UNDEF`` zval, that means that it is of no special type and contains no valid information.

 The ``zend_refcounted *counted`` field is very tricky to understand.
 Basically, that field serve as a header for any other reference-countable type.
-This part is detailed into the :doc:`zvals/memory_management` chapter.
+This part is detailed into the :doc:`memory_and_gc` chapter.

 The ``zend_reference *ref`` is used to represent a PHP reference.
 The ``IS_REFERENCE`` type flag is then used.
-Here as well, we dedicated a chapter to such a concept, have a look at the :doc:`zvals/memory_management` chapter.
+Here as well, we dedicated a chapter to such a concept, have a look at the :doc:`memory_and_gc` chapter.

 The ``zend_ast_ref *ast`` is used when you manipulate the AST from the compiler.
-The PHP compilation is detailed into the :doc:`/php7/compiler` chapter.
+The PHP compilation is detailed into the :doc:`../../zend_engine/zend_compiler` chapter.

 The ``zval *zv`` is used internally only.
 You should not have to manipulate it.
 This works together with the ``IS_INDIRECT,`` and that allows one to embed a ``zval *`` into a ``zval``.
 Very specific dark usage of such a field is used